Kevy-loo/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Sessions are stored on a server while JWT are stored either on the client or server.
+Sessions are in the db while JWT are moved around in and out of the localstorage

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+Bcrypt uses a combination of hash and salt to make our passwords secure.
+You can specify how many times you would like a password to be hashed and also salt will be added on top of that so that no 2 passwords that are the same when submitted will be the same when in the db.

 3. How are unit tests different from integration and end-to-end testing?

+Unit tests are purely meant to test specific functionality.
+E2E tests and integration tests are testing component rendering, and sometimes API communication.

 4. How does _Test Driven Development_ change the way we write applications and tests?

+TDD is when we use tests to make the layout of what we expect each thing to do.
+You think about the end goal and then write tests for that end goal.
+You then write out your functions to produce that result.